 per cent of the employee's total compensation.

-of Columbia, Missouri Money Purchase Plan, a defined contribution plan operating under
+Columbia, Missouri Money Purchase Plan, a defined contribution plan operating under section

-Section 401(a) of the Internal Revenue Code of 1986.
-Subject to the provisions of the plan and
+401(a) of the Internal Revenue Code of 1986.
+Subject to the provisions of the plan and the

-the limitations imposed by Section 401(a)(4) of the Internal Revenue Code of 1986, the city will
+limitations imposed by section 401(a)(4) of the Internal Revenue Code of 1986, the city will

 contribute to the plan trust fund on behalf of each participating employee who contributes to a

-period, an amount equal to the employee's contribution to the 457 plan up to a maximum of two
+pay period, an amount equal to the employee's contribution to the 457 plan up to a maximum of

 premium reimbursement subaccounts of each eligible employee leaving city employment if the